29891/HPDM206Z-Assignments/README.md

 This README is a brief explanation of the ANGELA SQL DATABASE I used for the assignment.
 It includes the purpose of the database , the structure and how to run code.

 Purpose of the database
-Thia ia  a hospital database to show course understanding of crerating tables, inserting data and running queries.
+This is  a hospital database to show course understanding of creating tables, inserting data and running queries.

 Files Included
 1.ANGELA.sql - the full database export, including table creation statements and all inserted data